aws/aws-cdk-go/awscdk/awsec2/README.md

 If you prefer to use a custom AMI, use `machineImage: MachineImage.genericLinux({ ... })` and configure the right AMI ID for the regions you want to deploy to.

+> **Warning**
+> The NAT instances created using this method will be **unmonitored**.
+> They are not part of an Auto Scaling Group,
+> and if they become unavailable or are terminated for any reason,
+> will not be restarted or replaced.

 By default, the NAT instances will route all traffic.
 To control what traffic gets routed, pass a custom value for `defaultAllowedTraffic` and access the `NatInstanceProvider.connections` member after having passed the NAT provider to